insight-creative/Insight-Creative-2021/content/careers/copywriter.md

 ## Qualifications

-* Excellent writing, editing and proofreading skills (writing samples required)
+* Excellent writing, editing, and proofreading skills (writing samples required)

-* Bachelor’s degree in English, communications or a related field
+* Bachelor’s Degree in English, Communications, or a related field

-* Knowledge of SEO, keyword research and Google Analytics is a plus
+* Knowledge of SEO, keyword research, and Google Analytics is a plus

 * Self-motivated with a positive attitude

 * Previous experience in blog writing and posting, preferred

-* At least 3 years of copywriting experience (agency, marketing or publication experience preferred)
+* At least 3 years of copywriting experience (agency, marketing, or publication experience preferred)

 * Desire to remain current on industry trends and technology

 * Ability to brainstorm content ideas with the creative team

 * Confidence in building a rapport with clients and nurturing good working relationships